JPhilipp/AIConnectors/README.md

 ---

-**GPT-3** is a deep learning artificial intelligence which continues a given text prompt.
-For instance, as you can try for yourself in the [OpenAI playground](https://beta.openai.com/playground), the text "Albert Einstein was" gets completed with "born in Ulm, in the Kingdom of Württemberg in the German Empire, on 14 March 1879.
-His parents were ..." and more.
+**GPT-4** is a deep learning artificial intelligence which answers text prompts.
+For instance, as you can try for yourself with [ChatGPT](https://chat.openai.com/), the question "Who was Albert Einstein?" gets answered with "Albert Einstein (1879-1955) was a renowned theoretical physicist and one of the greatest scientific minds in history.
+He was born in ..." and more.
 This project contains a class to connect to the OpenAI API.

 ---